rafaelmartins/old.rafaelmartins.eng.br/content/post/gsoc-and-scrum.rst

 wanted to share the experience of using these methodologies during a GSoC project.
 We just adapted Scrum to our workflow, as said before.
 Don't be too picky! :)

-If you are interested on the g-sorcery project, you can find more informatin here:
+If you are interested on the g-sorcery project, you can find more information here:

 https://github.com/jauhien/g-sorcery